hotwax/oms-documentation/user-manuals/inventory/inventory-management/inventory-configuration.md

 Setting minimal days to ship the product is crucial for meeting customer expectations and optimizing order fulfillment timelines.
 For example, bespoke items may require a minimum of 2 days to ship, therefore, they cannot be available for same-day or next-day delivery.

-- Navigate to the `Global Settings` section in `Product Inventory Configurations` page.
+- Navigate to the `Global Settings` section on the `Product Inventory Configurations` page.
 - Open the dialog box by selecting `Days to Ship`.
 - Edit the number of days required for order shipment.